GoogleChrome/web.dev/src/site/content/en/blog/receive-shared-data/index.md

 ## Register your app as a share target

-To register your app as a share target, it needs to meet [Chrome’s installability criteria][installability].
+To register your app as a share target, it needs to meet [Chrome's installability criteria][installability].
 In addition, before a user can share to your app, they must add it to their home screen.
 This prevents sites from randomly adding themselves to the users share intent chooser, and ensures that